omosttafa/jumia-exercise/README.md

 # Overview
-This project is a Spring Boot backend REST APIs using CRUD to Integrate with (SQLite 3) DB to get a list of phone numbers and categorizing this list by country, state, country code and number.
+This project is a Spring Boot Framwork backend REST APIs using CRUD to Integrate with (SQLite 3) DB to get a list of phone numbers and categorizing this list by country, state, country code and number.

 # Main technology stack

 * Java 1.8+
 * Spring Boot 2.5.x
-* Maven
+* Maven 4.0.0
 * SQlite3 (CRUD+SQLiteDialect)
 * Dockerfile (for the ability to build the project on a docker image)